 While Maronite Christians and Greek Catholics looked to France and the Mediterranean world, most Muslims and Orthodox Christians looked to the Arab hinterland as their political lodestar.
-A carefully balanced political system based on the confessional proportions of the 1932 population census aimed to bridge this fundamental divide.
-This arrangement continued following Lebanon’s independence from France in 1943, and came under increasing pressure from internal and external sources.
+A carefully balanced political system based on the confessional proportions of the 1932 population Census aimed to bridge this fundamental divide.
+This arrangement continued following Lebanon’s independence from France in 1943 but came under increasing pressure from internal and external sources.

 Lebanon was also exposed to intense external pressure.
 Tens of thousands of Palestinian refugees arrived in 1948, amounting to 10 per cent of the country’s population.
 Palestine was the central issue of Arab nationalism, and in the 1950s Lebanon could not escape a domestic divide on the issue mirroring that in the wider Arab world between pro-Western and non-aligned Arab nationalist camps.
 In 1958 civil war was narrowly averted after brief fighting.
 The build-up of Palestine Liberation Organization (PLO) guerrilla operations from south Lebanon after 1967 brought Israeli reprisals, called into question the government’s sovereignty, and heightened the internal conflict between the mainly Maronite camp, joined by most Greek Catholics, that wished to maintain the political status quo and avoid embroilment in the Palestine conflict, and the mainly Muslim camp that was interested in constitutional change, was sympathetic to the Palestinian cause, believed in Arab nationalism and felt Lebanon should not evade its ‘Arab duty’.
 Most Greek Orthodox also responded to the Arab dimension of the Palestine question.